coderefinery/manuals/how-to-attend-stream.md

 An extra monitor is useful but not required, since there is a lot of stuff to follow: the stream itself, the lesson webpage, and the window where you are doing the assignment.
 You could also use a second device to watch the stream.
+However, we do design things to fit on one computer.

 If you have registered to attend breakout rooms, you'll be expected to talk at some times and take part, not simply be